nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * A property can have any number of interested clients (including 0)
 * The `-i` flag allows the user to upload images of the property.
 A file chooser dialog will appear after running the command.
 * The `h/PROPERTY_TYPE` flag specifies the type of property.
 It can only be either HDB, CONDO, or LANDED.
+* Succesfully adding interested clients to a property does not add the new property as an interested property for those clients.
+The user has to manually add the new property as an interested property of those clients.
 </div>

 Examples: